 No Employer Annual Return (P35 and P14s) to make for 2011-12

-Employers who did not have to complete a P11 deductions working sheet, or equivalent, during the 2011-12 tax year do not need to file an Employer Annual Return.
-But they must tell us if they have no return to make so that we can update our records to prevent us issuing any unnecessary reminders and penalty notices.
+Employers who did not have to complete a P11 deductions working sheet, or equivalent record, during the 2011-12 tax year do not need to file an Employer Annual Return.
+But they should tell us if they have no return to make so that we can update our records to prevent us issuing any unnecessary reminders and penalty notices.

+The easiest way to let us know there is no return to make is by using the structured email forms on our website.
+There’s one for employers and one for agents.
 Using these forms is quicker, cheaper and easier than writing or calling.
-We will confirm by email that we have received your notification and email you once we have noted our records.
+We will confirm by email that we have received the notification and email you once we have noted our records.

-Last year we could not process a significant number of forms because we could not link the reference number on the form with the correct employer record.
+Last year we could not process some of the forms because we could not link the reference number on the form with the correct employer record.
 So please double check that the reference number you enter on the form is correct.
 If you are not sure what your employer reference number is you can find it on the front of your yellow payment booklet (P30BC) or on the electronic PAYE reminders we send you each year.